-Definition of a lease (upon application of HKFRS 16 in accordance with transitions in note 3) A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+Definition of a lease

+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-For contracts entered into or modified or arising from business combinations on or after the date of initial application, the Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 at inception, modification date or acquisition date, as appropriate.
+For contracts entered into or modified on or after the date of initial application or arising from business combinations, the Group assesses whether a contract is or contains a lease based on the definition under HKFRS 16 at inception, modification date or acquisition date, as appropriate.
 Such contract will not be reassessed unless the terms and conditions of the contract are subsequently changed.

-The Group as a lessee (upon application of HKFRS 16 in accordance with transitions in note 3) Allocation of consideration to components of a contract
+The Group as a lessee

+Allocation of consideration to components of a contract